jeffreyxparker/jeffreyxparker.github.io/_posts/2017-09-08-4-rules-of-rescue.markdown

 We know that knee-jerk reactions nearly always exasperate the problem.
 Some people might argue that you should go with your “instinct.”
 I argue that they are misusing the word “instinct” because actual instinctual reactions are involuntary.
 If you can make a decision, it is no longer an instinct.
 Don’t confuse gut feelings with instincts.

 When I was a business consultant, I was on project for the firm’s top client with a quick turnaround.
 I plotted the clients profit over time and was surprised to see the client bleeding cash!
 The client would be out of business in five years.
-I showed this to my manager, he realized that while this was a big problem for the client, it also was a big problem for our firm as we depended on the client’s relationship.
+I showed this to my manager with concern for the client.
+My manger quickly grasped the implications for the consultancy as we depended on the client’s relationship.
 He escalated it to a partner at the firm.
 To my surprise, the partner was cool and collected.
 He looked at the graph in silence for a moment.
-Then he instructed me to go home and then spend the entirety of the next day thinking through my analysis.
+Then he instructed me to go home for the evening and then spend the entirety of the next day thinking through my analysis.
 Despite the quick turnaround, he essentially told me to “smoke a mental cigarette.”
 It took a full day, but I found a small error that had massive implications.
 I fixed it and the project went on as scheduled.

 ## #2 Do No Further Harm